FFmpeg/FFV1/ffv1.md

 | 2     | slice contains a uncorrectable error |
 | Other | reserved for future use              |

-`slice_crc_parity` 32 bits that are choosen so that the slice as a whole has a crc remainder of 0.
+`slice_crc_parity` 32 bits that are chosen so that the slice as a whole has a crc remainder of 0.
 This is equivalent to storing the crc remainder in the 32-bit parity.
-The CRC generator polynom used is the standard IEEE CRC polynom (0x104C11DB7) with initial value 0.
+The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.

 ## Parameters